North Scottish Royal Garrison Artillery: World War II

-(At the same time, Dundee had 4 x 6-inch and Montrose had 2 x 6-inch.
+(At the same time, Dundee had 4 × 6-inch and Montrose had 2 × 6-inch.
 The Broughty Ferry guns were manned by 503rd (Forth) Coast Rgt and by the local Home Guard.)

 However, as the invasion threat receded, these defences were seen as absorbing excessive manpower.
-In 1942 507th Coast Rgt was placed in suspended animation and its only battery (258) was expanded into a battery and Fire Command in 506th (Forth) Coast Rgt.
+In 1942, 507th Coast Rgt was placed in suspended animation and its only battery (258) was expanded into a battery and Fire Command in 506th (Forth) Coast Rgt.
 RHQ of 504th Coast Rgt moved to Inchcolm in the Firth of Forth as part of Inchcolm Fire Command within Fixed Defences Forth.

 By 1944, serious naval attacks on the United Kingdom could be discounted and the War Office began disbanding surplus coastal units and redeploying their personnel.
-On 1 April 1944 RHQ 504th (Fife) Coast Rgt was placed in suspended animation and its batteries (176, 245, 247, 248 and 250) came under the command of 505th (Forth) Coast Rgt.
+On 1 April 1944, RHQ 504th (Fife) Coast Rgt was placed in suspended animation and its batteries (176, 245, 247, 248 and 250) came under the command of 505th (Forth) Coast Rgt.
 186 Coast Bty itself passed into suspended animation on 1 June 1945.

 Postwar

 When the TA was reconstituted on 1 January 1947, 504th and 507th Coast Rgts were amalgamated once more to form 362 Medium Regiment with RHQ at Montrose.
 The new unit was in 84 (Field) Army Group Royal Artillery (AGRA).
-When 84 AGRA was disbanded in 1950, the regiment reorganised on 1 July 1950 as 362 (Highland) Heavy Anti-Aircraft Regiment.
-This was short-lived, and on 1 February 1952 the regiment amalgamated with 886 Locating Bty as 862 Locating Bty with Battery HQ at Dundee.
+When 84 AGRA was disbanded in 1950, the regiment was reorganised on 1 July 1950 as 362 (Highland) Heavy Anti-Aircraft Regiment.
+This was short-lived, and on 1 February 1952 the regiment was amalgamated with 886 Locating Bty as 862 Locating Bty with Battery HQ at Dundee.

-There were further cuts to the TA in 1961 when the battery amalgamated with 275 and 276 (Highland) Field Rgts as 400 (Highland) (Aberdeen/Angus) Field Regiment, with 862 Bty forming Q (Arbroath/Montrose) Battery.
+There were further cuts to the TA in 1961, when the battery amalgamated with 275 and 276 (Highland) Field Rgts as 400 (Highland) (Aberdeen/Angus) Field Regiment, with 862 Bty forming Q (Arbroath/Montrose) Battery.
 After further mergers, the regiment was disbanded in 1975, but since 1986 105 (Scottish) Air Defence Rgt has been the designated successor unit.